Date: 2025-07-22

 I left Paris on the Nord train.
 It was neat to arrive in London by taking a train under the English Channel.

-It was amazing to get off the plane and hear English everywhere.
+It was amazing to get off the train and hear English everywhere.
 And I could count on having a shared language with everyone again!

 I stayed in a hostel located above a pub in Greenwich.
 The same Greenwich as Greenwich mean time!